 The choices you make affect all aspects of your physical health and can lead to chronic pain.
 Research shows diet, exercise, smoking and stress levels have a direct impact on pain levels.

-A sedentary life, along with poor nutrition and elevated weight will put additional stress on your joints, muscles and bones.
+A sedentary life, poor nutrition, and elevated weight will put additional stress on your joints, muscles and bones.
 Inflammation and malnutrition can contribute to increased pain and decreased mobility.
 As we age, these problems only worsen.

 Pain Control May Start with Weight Loss

-- Nutrition We assist patients with determining the best dietary plan.
+- Nutrition: We assist patients with determining the best dietary plan.

 Smoking leads to Chronic Inflammation and Pain

-Stress Management is Pain Management
+Stress Management Is Pain Management

 Stress is another critical component in most chronic pain conditions.
 Undue stress can cause muscle tension, fatigue, and inflammation.
 It also reduces the body’s ability to heal itself after injury.
 All stress takes a toll on the nervous system whether depression and insomnia or relationship and financial problems.

 Stress makes us tense and nervous, literally.
 Our muscles become tight, particularly in certain areas of the body — the low back, mid and upper back, shoulders, neck, head, forehead, and jaw are the most common.
 Over time, the chronically tense muscles can ache and spasm.
 In other words, the persistent stress that results from chronic pain can cause painful chronic muscle tension.